ezachrisen/indigo/doc/doc.md

 engine := indigo.NewEngine(cel.NewEvaluator())
 ```

 This creates a new engine that will use CEL as its expression evaluation language.
-See the chapter on Indigo rules engine types for language evaluators and how the Indigo interface types work.
+See the section on Indigo rules engine types for language evaluators and how the Indigo interface types work.

 With an engine, we can now compile the rule: